 - $327 billion dollars in total medical costs and lost wages for people with diagnosed diabetes.

-- 21 people are diagnosed with diabetes every day in Hawaii.
+- An average of 28 patients are diagnosed with diabetes every day in Hawaii.

 - 410,000 people have pre-diabetes and are at risk for type 2 diabetes.

 What is prediabetes?